14th Annual Demographia Ranking

 Thanks to Hugh Pavletich and Wendell Cox co-authors of the Demographia International Housing Affordability Survey.
-This chart shows that Vancouver BC continues to rank as the least affordable city out of the 40 largest Canadian cities with a multiple of 11.8 times median household income required to buy a median priced house.
-As of Q3 2016 the 6 cities ranked from least to more affordable are: Vancouver 11.8, Toronto 7.7, Montreal 4.8, Calgary 4.6, Edmonton 4.1 and Ottawa 3.9.
-All 40 Demographia ranked cities in Canada are TABLED BELOW.
+This chart shows that Vancouver BC continues to rank as the least affordable city out of the 46 largest Canadian cities with a multiple of 11.8 times median household income required to buy a median priced house.
+As of Q3 2017 the 6 cities ranked from least to more affordable are: Vancouver 12.6, Toronto 7.9, Montreal 4.5, Calgary 4.1, Ottawa 3.9 and Edmonton 3.7

-Affordable when under 3; Severely Unaffordable when over 5 Data Source
+Affordable when under 3 and Severely Unaffordable when over 5

-The table below is sorted with the highest ratio of median housing cost to median household income at the top showing that Vancouver is the most unaffordable city in Canada requiring a buyer to pay 11.8 times annual income.
-Vancouver ranks 3rd most unaffordable city in 406 world markets after Sydney AU (2) and Hong Kong (1).
+The table below is sorted with the highest ratio of median housing cost to median household income at the top showing that Vancouver is the most unaffordable city in Canada requiring a buyer to pay 12.6 times annual income.
+Vancouver ranks 3rd most unaffordable city in 293 world markets after Sydney AU (2nd) and Hong Kong CN (1st).